boswelja/AutoEvent/PRIVACY.md

 ## Crash reporting
 In the event that AutoEvent crashes, your device codename, Android API level, AutoEvent version and the crash log itself is sent to Google Play for review.
-Crash logs do not contain any sensitive information.

 ## Data Usage
+AutoEvent may store a list of apps you've chosen to ignore notifications from.
+This data, along with other AutoEvent settings, may be backed up and restored across your devices.
+This data is tied to your Google account, and is inaccessible to external entities.
-AutoEvent does not store or send any sensitive information.
-Information from notifications is used to detect possible event information.
-This information does not leave your device, and is not stored in any persistent storage.
+AutoEvent may read your notifications to extract event data from.
+This information does not leave your device, and is not stored in any persistent manner.
-Firebase may create an App Instance ID to differentiate your session from from others.
-This cannot be used to identify you, and is used solely for keeping track of separate app instances.
-This can be reset at any time from 'Manage Space' under 'App Settings'.

 ## Third-Party Privacy Policies
 This Privacy Policy does not apply to any libraries used within Smartwatch Extensions.
 Libraries used include, but are not limited to:
 * AndroidX components
-* Google Play Billing Library
+* Google MLKit Entity Extraction
-* Firebase Analytics

 ### Contact
 If you have any questions, please contact me at boswelja78@gmail.com